creativeprojects/resticprofile/README.md

 - Download the package corresponding to your system and CPU from the [release page](https://github.com/creativeprojects/resticprofile/releases)
 - Once downloaded you need to open the archive and copy the binary file `resticprofile` (or `resticprofile.exe`) in your PATH.

+### Ansible

+Installation using Ansible is not supported out of the box yet, but since I'm using it on my servers I thought I could [share the playbook](https://github.com/creativeprojects/resticprofile/tree/master/ansible)

 ## Upgrade